seansbox/isit360/hw05/README.md

-# HW05 Data Without Structure, with Structure
+# HW05 Data Structure with No...
+Structure

 _Before starting this Assignment, make sure to read all the required materials for this module, which can be found in the corresponding module Discussion._